Free delivery over PKR 5,000 · COD nationwide

 Step 4: Understand Quality Signals in Pakistan

-The Pakistani supplement market has improved a lot, but quality still varies significantly.
-Here’s how to separate the good from the mediocre:
+The Pakistani supplement market has improved a lot, but quality still varies a lot.
+Here is how to separate the good from the mediocre:

-- Local pharmaceutical-grade brands: Companies with pharmaceutical manufacturing backgrounds tend to have better quality controls than random import brands
+• Local pharmaceutical-grade brands: Companies with a pharmaceutical manufacturing background tend to have better quality controls than random import brands

-- Transparent formulations: Good brands list exact amounts of each ingredient.
-“Proprietary blend” without amounts is a yellow flag
+• Transparent formulations: Good brands list exact amounts of each ingredient.
+A "proprietary blend" without amounts is a yellow flag

-- Healthcare professional trust: Products recommended by doctors and gynecologists in Pakistan tend to have earned that credibility through consistency
+• Healthcare professional trust: Products recommended by doctors and gynaecologists in Pakistan tend to have earned that credibility through consistency

 Who Needs What: Quick Reference Table